Skip to content

 Surgery:

-The kind of surgery depends on the stage of the cancer.
-Early stage cancer or situ cancer has been treated by removing this cancerous cells together with a little field of the surrounding tissue mass.
+The kind of surgery depends on the stage of cancer.
+Early-stage cancer or situ cancer has been treated by removing these cancerous cells together with a little field of the surrounding tissue mass.
 Thereafter, the patient really needs regular follows ups for screening and following removal of reproductive tissues.

 A portion of the tissue is removed for biopsy patients in later phases of cancer undergo an operation.
 Thereafter radiation and chemotherapy are given in conjunction.
 Patients who’ve combination therapy invariably aren’t subjected to treatment through major surgery.